Kohze/Metavibe/README.md

 ![Insights](https://firebasestorage.googleapis.com/v0/b/spatialmap-1b08e.appspot.com/o/MetaVibe%2FInsights.jpg?alt=media&token=9d9c46af-f579-4903-9a08-eff49dd97f42)

-Location specific code:
+Since GPS alone can be spoofed, we added additional safeguards to ensure that a user is at the specific location and made it part of the content encryption [not implemented yet].
+We thereby found 3 viable solutions to safeguard that a user is actually at the location.

+**BSSID based location authentication:**

+TLDR: The router BSSID is used as part of the treshhold encryption, thereby the user needs to know the majority of router identifiers at their location.
+The BSSIDs of all surrounding routers are used while the user submits the message/event.

-Code for creating a list of local wifi networks
+Code for creating a list of local wifi networks https://github.com/devstepbcn/react-native-android-wifi

-https://github.com/devstepbcn/react-native-android-wifi

-**GPS + BSSID**
+*GPS + BSSID*
 - content uploader must visit the geographic location in order to deposit the content
 - the list of SSIDs it detects as it adds the content will form part of the authentication mechanism (along with GPS coordinates)
-- Downside of this: restricts content contributors to locals
-- Positive of this: keeps the ‘hyperlocality’ nature of the app
+Downside of this: restricts content contributors to locals Positive of this: keeps the ‘hyperlocality’ nature of the app
 - this is key value add of MetaVibe
-- facebook, twitter, wikipedia allow content to be shared with individuals across the globe but they are sharing a purely ‘online’ interaction
 - this app allows content to be shared at a specific physical location, through different temporal landscapes → with the option to

 ```